 In order for WPD to reduce losses effectively, there is a need to have a far better understanding of them.
-WPD needs to quantify how much loss there is on the network; identify where it occurs; understand why it occurs and have methods for predicting what effect certain actions taken to reduce losses will have on the losses.
+WPD needs to quantify the losses that are present on the network; identify where they occur; understand why they occur and have methods for predicting what effect certain actions taken to reduce losses will have on the losses.